coq/coq/doc/sphinx/addendum/implicit-coercions.rst

    function with type :g:`forall (x₁:T₁)..(xₙ:Tₙ)(y:C x₁..xₙ),D t₁..tₘ`,
    and we declare it as an identity coercion between ``C`` and ``D``.

+   This command supports the :attr:`local` attribute, which makes the coercion local to the current section.

    .. exn:: @class must be a transparent constant.
       :undocumented:

-   .. cmdv:: Local Identity Coercion @ident : @ident >-> @ident

-      Same as :cmd:`Identity Coercion` but locally to the current section.

    .. cmd:: SubClass @ident_decl @def_body
       :name: SubClass